Kesari Veer

 Kesari Veer is a 2025 Indian Hindi-language historical action film directed by Prince Dhiman.
 The film is co-produced by Rajen Chauhan, Heena Chauhan, Suhraj Chauhan and Ohm Chauhan.
 Written, co-directed and produced by Kanubhai Chauhan of Chauhan Studios, the film stars Suniel Shetty, Vivek Oberoi, Sooraj Pancholi and Akanksha Sharma.
 It tells the story of Rajput warrior Hamirji Gohil, who fought against the Tughlaq empire to protect the Somnath Temple from destruction.

 The film was scheduled to release on 16 May 2025 but was postponed and later released 23 May 2025.
-It received positive reviews from audiences but mixed reviews from critics, who criticized the screenplay, visual effects and underperformed at the box office.
+It received mixed reviews from critics, who criticized the screenplay, visual effects and underperformed at the box office.